drollbeack18100/HaZeDScript/README.md

 ##TheRequirements

 A Linux-based operating system.
 We recommend Kali Linux 2 or Kali rolling.
-Kali 2 & rolling.